 Requirements for Dropping Out Legally

-Once students are 16 years old, Florida law allows them to leave school before graduating, but only if they:
+Once students are 16 years old, Florida law allows them to leave school before graduating.
+Still, the state does its best to prevent them from doing that by requiring several steps.
+Before dropping out, the students must:

 - get their parents’ written consent (by having them signing the declaration)